How wearing post-op compression garments can help surgery results

 - It’s important the garment material is durable.

 - Compression garments having zippers or hook-and-eye closures reduce friction.
 These help in the easy removal of the garment when you require showering.

 - Also, an opening in the crotch area eliminates the need to remove the garment while using the bathroom.

 Are there any other ways to reduce swelling in addition to compression garments?

-- There are a few things you can do to reduce swelling and fluid collection that occurs after Tummy Tuck or Liposuction in addition to compression garments, which includes:
+- There are a few things you can do to reduce swelling and fluid collection in addition to compression garments, which include:

 - Elevating your incision site above the heart level helps in excess fluid drainage, thereby reducing swelling.

 - Reducing the intake of salty foods: Na+ ions in salty foods have water-holding properties, resulting in excess fluid accumulating in the body and causing it to swell.
 So it would be best if you reduced the intake of high-salt foods.